Why Does My Dog Lick So Much?

 Excessive licking is common in dogs facing allergic, emotional, or physical symptoms of an underlying issue.
 This article explores causes and solutions.

 Dogs are known for their quirky habits, and licking is one of the most common.
 While some licking is normal, excessive licking can signal a deeper issue.
-It might be related to boredom, stress, or even an underlying health problem.
+It might be related to boredom, stress, or even an underlying health problem such as allergies.
 Understanding the cause is key to addressing it effectively and ensuring your dog’s wellbeing.

 Unlike cats, dogs don't use licking as a primary form of grooming.
 Licking is either used as a way to communicate socially (i.e. licking you or other dogs) or it's the result of some issue in most cases.